 Pupils involved in the situation will all be given the opportunity to be heard and, if appropriate, may all meet together to discuss the bullying behaviours and the impact they have had.
 The victim will be given support and we will ensure that they have a buddy in place to give them increased confidence during lesson transition and playtimes.
 The parents of those displaying bullying behaviour will be contacted, and we will work with them and the child/children concerned to modify their behaviour.
-Appropriate disciplinary sanctions will be put in place and these may range from writing letters of apology in detention to periods of reflection according to the severity of the case.
+Appropriate disciplinary sanctions will be put in place taking into account the severity of the incident/s but may result in the most sever cases of the Exclusions Policy being implemented.
 Class teachers may set up circle times to discuss with their class the ways in which they can address bullying behaviours.